sumitm89/riboswitch_inverseRNAfolding/README.md

 # A computational approach for the identification of distant homologs of bacterial riboswitches based on inverse RNA folding
 Our computational method for searching distant homologs of bacterial riboswitches can be described as a pipeline that is separated into the following steps: (I) Retrieve the representative consensus structure of the target riboswitch class, (II) Mutations and design of RNA with similar structure, (III) Seed generation and building of initial covariance model, (IV) Covariance model expansion, and (V) Database search and Phylogenomic analysis.
 The approach was influenced by synthetic biology, in which sequences are designed to perform specific tasks.
-The first two steps are responsible for designing synthetic sequences which are structurally similar to target riboswitch class, while the last three steps, building covariance model and database search and phylogenomic analysis, are important for the identification of the orthologs of the predicted structural candidates in all the relevant genomes and their evolutionary connection with target riboswitch class.
+The first two steps are responsible for designing synthetic sequences which are structurally similar to target riboswitch class, while the last three steps, building covariance model and database search and phylogenomic analysis, are important for the identification of the orthologs of the predicted structural candidates in all the relevant genomes and their evolutionary connection with the target riboswitch class.

 ![Figure 1-pipeline-github](https://user-images.githubusercontent.com/26137763/211179763-ba36ca58-6cbe-4834-9912-9e43b55bc6e8.png)

 Altough each and every screening steps depicted in this pipeline are important, but, the most crucial steps are <b>(1) Mutations and design of RNA with similar structure of target riboswitches using RNAfbinv 2.0,</b> and <b>(2) Building covariance model and database search </b>.
-To use this pipeline we need to install the following softwares (i) RNAfbinv 2.0 (which also require Vienna RNA package), (ii) Infernal 1.1, (iii) BLAST+ software.
+To use this pipeline we need to install the following software (i) RNAfbinv 2.0 (which also require Vienna RNA package), (ii) Infernal 1.1, (iii) BLAST+ software.
 Instead of installing BLAST+ user can also perform web-BLAST available in https://blast.ncbi.nlm.nih.gov/Blast.cgi using NCBI-RefSeq database.

 # 1. Mutations and design of RNA with similar structure of target riboswitches using RNAfbinv 2.0